SpectraL519/cpp-gl/docs/graph.md

   - *Requires*: non-default `edge_properties_type`

 - **`graph.add_edges_from(source_id, destination_id_range)`**:
-  - *Template Parameters*:
+  - *Template parameters*:
     - `IdRange: type_traits::c_sized_range_of<types::id_type>` – a range of vertex IDs that must satisfy the size and type constraints.
-  - Adds multiple edges from a source vertex (specified by ID) to a range of destination vertices (also specified by IDs).
+  - *Description*: Adds multiple edges from a source vertex (specified by ID) to a range of destination vertices (also specified by IDs).
   - *Parameters*:
     - `source_id: types::id_type` – the ID of the source vertex.
     - `destination_id_range: const IdRange&` – a range of destination vertex IDs to connect to the source vertex.
   - *Return type*: `void`

 - **`graph.add_edges_from(source, destination_range)`**:
-  - *Template Parameters*:
+  - *Template parameters*:
     - `VertexRefRange: type_traits::c_sized_range_of<types::const_ref_wrap<vertex_type>>` – a range of vertex references that must satisfy the size and type constraints.
-  - Adds multiple edges from a specified source vertex to a range of destination vertices (specified by references).
+  - *Description*: Adds multiple edges from a specified source vertex to a range of destination vertices (specified by references).
   - *Parameters*:
     - `source: const vertex_type&` – the source vertex.
     - `destination_range: const VertexRefRange&` – a range of destination vertex references to connect to the source vertex.